Former doctor admits causing harm during child circumcision operations

 Mohammad Siddiqui, 58, from Birmingham, was a practising doctor when he started visiting homes by appointment to carry out circumcisions.

-He was suspended and later struck off by the General Medical Council (GMC), but continued the circumcisions anyway, which “ignored” basic hygiene rules and showed “complete disregard” to the health of his patients.
+He was suspended and later struck off but continued the circumcisions anyway, which “ignored” basic hygiene rules and showed “complete disregard” to the health of his patients.

 On Tuesday he pleaded guilty at Southwark Crown Court to 25 charges including 12 counts of actual bodily harm, five of child cruelty and eight of administering a prescription-only medicine, the Crown Prosecution Service (CPS) said.